lord63/licen/README.md

 docopt, should be much more elegant and cleaner.
 I also get many inspirations from [joe][6](help you generate gitignore).

+## Why and what's the difference

+seems better than lice:

+* Licen use Jinja2 as its template engine, sweet and easy.
+Lice do it by hand.
+* Licen use docopt for the command line interface.
+Lice use argparse.
+* Licen don't render the boilerplate in the license template.
+Lice do.
+Check out the issue [here][].
+* Licen is pep8 checked.
+Lice don't.

+seems not good as lice:

+* Licen support less licenses.
+Check [issue#1][]
+* Licen haven't support comment the license header yet.
+Check [issue#2][]

 ## Install

     $ pip install licen